shilongcn/pltgo/README.md

 ##Version: 0.0.1
 ##Purpose:

-    to get the files of the "eps" format with some mathematical notation under the command of gnuplot.
+    To get the files of the "eps" format with some mathematical notation under the command of gnuplot.

 ##1.
 System requirements: